Terms of Service – The Grace Gawler Institute (GGI) (revised & updated)

 Please refer to: https://www.gracegawlerinstitute.com/cancer-navigation-package/

 The GGI also evaluates if the service that GGI can offer is appropriate for the client as well as in the best interest of both parties.
-Skype video consultations with Grace Gawler may lead to the patient enquiring further to the services of a cancer navigation package.

 Your first Skype, Zoom or Facetime consultation – patient involvement:

-Skype consultations- Patient inquiries:
+Video consultations- Patient inquiries:

 It is essential for many reasons including patient privacy and empowerment that cancer patients take the leading role in all consultations including video consultations.
 Regulation regarding the privacy of health care information is particularly complex and strict when it comes to these matters.
 It should always be patients choice to have a family member present during the consultation, but it must be the patient who takes the leading role.
 Although we encourage family involvement and support, it must be the patient who makes inquiries and takes a leading role in their healthcare choices and decisions.

-Fees for Skype Video Consultations:
+Fees for Video Consultations:

 Disclosure of health information and impaired capacity: